ton-community/ton-docs/docs/develop/dapps/tutorials/jetton-minter.md

 # Mint your first Jetton

-## 👋 Welcome, dev!
+Welcome, dev!
+It's great to have you here. 👋

-In this article, we'll tell you about creating your first token (jetton contract) to TON blockchain.
+In this article, we'll tell you about creating your first fungible token (jetton) to TON.

 Mint will take place using the [jetton.live](https://www.jetton.live) browser service.